Strobesstrobes

 Python (Flask) -> "red" (first via .get)

-A practical exploit: a payment WAF rule inspects the first amount parameter, but the backend reads the last.
-Send amount=100&amount=1 and you may pay 1 while the filter sees 100.
-Always confirm the actual resolution against your specific target rather than trusting the table.
+A practical exploit: a payment WAF rule inspects the first amount parameter, but the PHP backend reads the last.
+You send the duplicate and the firewall validates a different value than the one that hits the charge logic.
+Always confirm the actual resolution against your specific target rather than trusting the table, because middleware and proxies can shift it.

 What is a mass assignment vulnerability?